hperrin/nymph-sudoku/README.md

 On hard difficulty, I seem to be getting a lot of clumping of the squares left over.
 I'm going to try remedying this by removing more random squares.

+I ran into a problem of not being able to tell if a square was a preset or not.
+I'm trying to remedy it by making each square an array with 'preset' and 'value' keys, but that's making the makeItFun step take upwards of 6 seconds. :P

+I solved it by just saving the empty board after it's calculated.

+I didn't realize that my affinity fix gave the board a predictable pattern.
+I fixed that by swapping around the affinities.